 A mixture of soil, portland or blended cement, and water.
 When first mixed, SC looks like native soil, and it is then placed and compacted in lifts using typical earthmoving equipment.
-However, the cement acts as a binder between the soil particles and, like CTB, the SC gains strength and durability as the cement hydrates.
+However, the cement acts as a binder between the soil particles and, like cement-treated base (CTB), the SC gains strength and durability as the cement hydrates.

 A compacted mixture of pulverized in situ soil, water, and small proportions of portland or blended cement that results in an unbound or slightly bound material.
 The treated material is similar to a soil but has reduced plasticity and a lower susceptibility to moisture, resulting in a more workable material.

 A compacted, engineered mixture of pulverized in situ soil, water, and moderate proportions of portland or blended cement (slightly more than CMS) that results in a semi-bound to bound material.
 The treated material has structural engineering properties similar to or better than those of a granular material.